isomerpages/nea-cfhp/_faq/FAQ (Upcoming Phase).md

 </p>
 </li>
 </ol>
-<p>Yes, regardless of whether you had redeemed your previous set of Climate
+<p>Yes, if you had redeemed your previous set of Climate
-Vouchers or not, you may apply for a fresh set of Climate Vouchers under the enhanced CFHP as it is a new programme.</p>
+Vouchers, you will still be able to apply for a fresh set of Climate Vouchers under the enhanced CFHP.</p>
 <p></p>
 <ol start="6" data-tight="true" class="tight">
 <li>